dcsan/botkit-tips/README.md

 Now, you have to wait for that domain to 'propagate' - reach your machine before you can get the certificate.
 This could take 30 mins or longer.
 So let's do some other stuff.
-You can check this using `dig YOURDOMAIN`
+You can check this using `dig YOURDOMAIN` and see if it's pointing to your new IP# yet.
+Be aware that sometimes DNS propagation is uneven - so even if you see the right IP on your local machine, depending on the DNS servers your remote machine is using, it may not be updated there yet.
+If you really want to speed things up, I think you can set your server to use the DNS servers of your DNS host itself... (inception!)

 ## install NgInx
 On the new machine: